Elysys/Docs/_docs/wealth/Private Equity Funds.md

 -   *Other fields are optional.*

-## 5. Journals & Posting procedures {#journals-posting-procedures .unnumbered}
+## 5. Journals & Posting procedures

-### 1. Front/ Mid/ Back-office Private Equity journals {#front-mid-back-office-private-equity-journals .unnumbered}
+### 1. Front/ Mid/ Back-office Private Equity journals

 > Transactions can be booked via the back-office journals (use can
 > access them by clicking on the green tiles from the home page), or by